akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I was.”

 The smith nodded, as if that explained something.
 He did not ask why a stranger in nobleman’s clothes was walking boundaries with the old thegn.
-He only jerked his chin toward the rise.
-“Church is that way, if you need somewhere to wait.”
 He considered a moment.
 “Tell you what.
 Priest owes me some honey.
 Fetch me a pot of it and we’ll call it square.
 Tell him it’s for the smith.
 He’ll know it.”

 Godfrey nodded and set off up the path, a nobleman’s son sent on an errand like any village boy, and finding the simplicity of it unexpectedly restful.